Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Background

-A profound advantage of the Wigner function is its simplicity in visualization in both position and momentum by projecting it onto a lower dimensional space \cite{Wigner1932}.
-For instance, the reduced Wigner function along the $j$-th coordinate reads that
+A profound advantage of the Wigner function is its simplicity in visualization in both position and momentum by lower dimensional projections \cite{Wigner1932}.
+For instance, the reduced Wigner function along the $j$-th phase space coordinate reads